nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 What if the buyer that you want to add already has some orders?
 You can add a buyer and his/her orders in one shot!
 Check it out below :point_down: <br><br>
-Format: `add-b n/NAME ph/PHONE_NUMBER e/EMAIL a/ADDRESS l/LOCATION o/add-o(order1 prefixes and fields) o/add-o(order2 prefixes and fields)…​`
+Format: `add-b n/NAME ph/PHONE_NUMBER e/EMAIL a/ADDRESS l/LOCATION o/add-o(order1 prefixes and parameters) o/add-o(order2 prefixes and parameters)…​`

 <div markdown="span" class="alert alert-primary">